Kayonz/test_one/README.md

-## This project is a honor of my favorite artist.
+## This site is to honor my favorite artist.

 <p> Link of website artist: https://iameden.eu </p>